Mentor Foundation

 Mentor International (Mentor Foundation) is an international youth development NGO working in the field of substance use disorder prevention.
 It was founded in 1994 by Queen Silvia of Sweden in collaboration with the World Health Organization.
-Current trustees include Yvonne Thunell, current Chairman, Stefan Persson, Chairman of H&M and Bertil Hult, CEO and founder of EF Education First.
+Current trustees include Yvonne Thunell, current chairman, Stefan Persson, Chairman of H&M and Bertil Hult, CEO and founder of EF Education First.
 Honorary board members include Queen Noor of Jordan, Henri, Grand Duke of Luxembourg and Talal bin Abdul-Aziz Al Saud and Turki bin Talal bin Abdul Aziz Al Saud of the Saudi Royal Family.

-Programs adminstered by the Mentor Foundation have included an adult-to-youth mentoring program run by Mentor Sweden.
+Programs administered by the Mentor Foundation have included an adult-to-youth mentoring program run by Mentor Sweden.